Skip to main content

 menu User interface > Screen types > tab Design

-1. Connect to an end product by selecting Connect .
-Use the Thinkwise Mock Database provider to display a preview without the end application.
+1. Connect to your application by selecting Connect .
+Use the Thinkwise Mock Database provider to display a preview without the application.
 The preview is then displayed with dummy data.

 2. Select the table to which it needs to be connected and select Preview .